Elizabeth Taylor's Style: Enough is Never Enough

 Elizabeth Taylor with Michael Wilding in 1951 (AP Photo)

 As a young star in her first adult roles, Taylor shrugged off the chaste styles of her child-actor years, turning toward more daring and sexy styles.
 In 1951, this strapless stunner was about as bold as it got in the fashion world.
 Also pictured is another of Taylor's favorite accessories: a man.
 Not long after this photo was taken, Michael Wilding became her second husband.

-It’s not every woman who can pull off a crown and a goddess gown.
-Elizabeth Taylor could.
-Pictured here with third husband Mike Todd in 1957 – just before her movie career became truly red-hot with 1958’s Cat on a Hot Tin Roof – Taylor shows off the glamorous jewelry that would become one of her trademarks.
+It's not every woman who can pull off a crown and a goddess gown, but Taylor could.
+Pictured here with third husband Mike Todd in 1957 – just before her movie career became truly red-hot with 1958's Cat on a Hot Tin Roof – Taylor shows off the glamorous jewelry that would become one of her trademarks.

 In 1961's Butterfield 8, Taylor showed us that while opulence was grand, she didn't need designer gowns dripping with diamonds to look beautiful.
 Inspiring envy in countless women, she brought a plain white slip to new heights of glamour and sex appeal.

 Quite the opposite of that simple slip was the ornate array of costumes Taylor wore for 1963's Cleopatra.
 The movie won Taylor a spot in the Guinness Book of World Records for most costume changes in a film – 65.
 The heavy kohl eyeliner, extending far out into a stylized cats-eye shape, was seen on millions of young women in the 1960s.
 As for the elaborate headdresses Cleopatra wore… they may have just featured in the women's fashion dreams.